RadhiFadlillah/radhifadlillah.github.io/content/blog/2019-02-08-qamel-desktop-app-using-go-qml.md

 Author = "Radhi Fadlillah"
 CreateTime = 2019-02-08T05:43:49+07:00
 Description = "Introduction to Qamel, a QML binding for Go which can be used to create modern desktop application."
-Tags = ["go", "golang", "qml"]
+Tags = ["golang", "qamel"]
 Title = "Qamel - Build Desktop Application Using Go and QML"
 +++

 > This post is an introduction for Qamel, a QML binding for Go that I created.
-It's released under MIT license and available [here](https://github.com/RadhiFadlillah/qamel).
+It's released under MIT license and available [here][1].

-When building a modern desktop application, the first thing that come to the mind is [Electron](https://electronjs.org/) or [NW.js](https://nwjs.io/).
-Both of them are based on [Chromium](https://www.chromium.org/) and using [Node.js](https://nodejs.org/).
+When building a modern desktop application, the first thing that come to the mind is [Electron][2] or [NW.js][3].
+Both of them are based on [Chromium][4] and using [Node.js][5].
 Thanks to this, creating desktop app in Electron and NW.js feels really familiar, as if building a normal web app.
 This means we get all benefits of creating web app in desktop, for example :

 - fast GUI prototyping;
 - consistent look across platforms;
 - easy styling thanks to CSS and JS;
 - huge libraries to use and choose.

 In other hand, since both of them are based on Chromium, they are quite heavy to use.
 It uses lot of memories, even when it’s only running and not used.
-It might be fine for some apps or games (e.g. [VS Code](https://code.visualstudio.com/), [CrossCode](https://store.steampowered.com/app/368340/CrossCode/)), however it might be overkill for the simpler apps.
+It might be fine for some apps or games (e.g. [VS Code][6], [CrossCode][7]), however it might be overkill for the simpler apps.

-After looking around for a while, I learn about [QML](http://doc.qt.io/qt-5/qmlapplications.html).
+After looking around for a while, I learn about [QML][8].
 QML (Qt Modeling Language) is a user interface specification and programming language, which allows developer to create a performant and flexible GUI.
 I believe it's a good alternative for Electron and NW.js, because :

 - its syntax is similar with JSON, which make it feels familiar to web developer;
 - it supports JavaScript up to ES7 for dynamic property and expressions.
 It means we can keep using some JavaScript library for our QML app;
 - styling is quite easy with QML and it looks consistent across platforms;
 - there are supports for component separation, which make the code more manageable.

-As its name implies, QML is part of [Qt](https://www.qt.io/) framework which uses C++ language.
+As its name implies, QML is part of [Qt][9] framework which uses C++ language.
 Unfortunately, I'm more comfortable using Go language instead of C++, so I need a binding for QML in Go.
-There are several bindings that already exist, however [one](https://github.com/go-qml/qml) of them is not maintained anymore while [the](https://github.com/therecipe/qt) others [are](https://github.com/kitech/qt.go) released under LGPL license, which doesn't work for my job.
+There are several bindings that already exist, however [one][10] of them is not maintained anymore while [the][11] others [are][12] released under LGPL license, which doesn't work for my job.

-With that said, I decided to create my own QML binding named [`qamel`](https://github.com/RadhiFadlillah/qamel) and released it under MIT license.
+With that said, I decided to create my own QML binding named [`qamel`][1] and released it under MIT license.
 It's still work in progress, but it's stable enough for my job, so I decided to share it here.
 However, since I only have access to Linux and Windows machine, I'm not sure if it will works in Mac OS.
 If you don't mind, go ahead and try it.

 > `qamel` is still work in progress and hasn't been tested on Mac OS.